The Australian (1824 newspaper): Legacy

 The newspaper provided a showcase for early Australian literature.
 Local writers who were first published in its pages include Henry Halloran, Charles Harpur and Richard Howitt.
 Many readers also first became aware of the books of British authors, such as Charles Dickens, when they were discussed in the pages of The Australian.

-The newspaper continues to serve the public by providing a detailed source of information on social, political, economic and cultural activities in Australia in the second quarter of the 19th century.
+The digitisation of the colonial newspaper continues to provides a detailed source of information on social, political, economic and cultural activities in the colony of New South Wales.

+Wentworth and The Australian were honoured in 1974 on the 150th anniversary of its founding.
+The paper was again in 2024 on the 200th anniversary of the free press in Australia.

 Digitisation

 The entire run of the newspaper has been digitised as part of the Australian Newspapers Digitisation Program, a project of the National Library of Australia in cooperation with the State Library of New South Wales.